 This course provides a detailed study of gross anatomical structures for location, relationship to other structures, and function.
-Identification of anatomical structures in axial (transverse), sagittal, coronal, and orthogonal (oblique) planes will be achieved using illustrations and anatomy images comparing computed tomography, magnetic resonance imaging, and ultrasound images, when applicable.
+Identification of anatomical structures in axial (transverse), sagittal, coronal, and orthogonal (oblique) planes will be achieved using illustrations and anatomy images 438 comparing computed tomography, magnetic resonance imaging, and ultrasound images, when applicable.
 Prerequisite: completed imaging science major courses.

-Provides students with actual clinical experience in fulfillment of qualification requirements for the National ARRT Certification Examination.
-Students will apply previously learned academic and technical skills under the direct supervision of a qualified radiographer until competency of imaging procedures as defined within the scope of the course has occurred.
-After demonstrating imaging procedure competency, the student may perform the procedure under indirect supervision.
-This course requires limited off-hours, advanced modalities observations, terminal competency evaluations, and a final competency evaluation for ensuring entry-level profession readiness.
+Provides students with experience in a clinical education facility for CT or MRI procedures.
+Students will apply previously learned academic knowledge and develop required technical skills under the direct supervision of a qualified radiographer.
+After demonstrating imaging procedure competency, the student may perform the procedure under indirect supervision as allowed by the supervising technologist.
+This course requires limited off-hours and competency evaluations to demonstrate ability to meet course objectives.
 Prerequisite: RTE3590 or RTE3591.

-This is a continuation of internships, practicums, and clinical practice designed to allow the BSIS candidates complete the clinical competencies to enable the candidate to sit for the ARRT advanced certification examination(s).
-Provides students with actual clinical experience in fulfillment of qualification requirements for the National ARRT Certification Examination.
+This is a continuation of internships, practicums, and clinical practice designed to allow the BSIS candidates further experience in a clinical education facility for CT or MRI procedures.
 Students will apply previously learned academic and technical skills under the direct supervision of a qualified radiographer until competency of imaging procedures as defined within the scope of the course has occurred.
 After demonstrating imaging procedure competency, the student may perform the procedure under indirect supervision.
 This course requires limited off-hours, advanced modalities observations, terminal competency evaluations, and a final competency evaluation for ensuring entry-level profession readiness.
 Prerequisite: RTE3940.